junh1024/Reaper-Surround/README.md

 - Simple Crossfade.txt: Fade between 2 sets of inputs, like a DJ mixer.
 - Surcode Fixer: Fixes delay &/ PDC, width adjustments of Surcode DPL.
 - Surround Fixer.txt
+- FFT Tool suite: (ALPHA) 4in 2out.
+Max,Min (Denoise),Align (FPA) A,Subtract A,Phase reflect: reflects >90* to <90* ie prevents antiphase,Noise Control/GF3 ARF,Sustainizer A: randomises phase-similar to DtBlkFx's smear mode,Split-Combine Frequency A,Transient.
+Modes may be suffixed by ARF which means Amount Response FFTsize controls are particularly relevant to the mode.

 Scripts
 ---